 Women may be too cautious in their investment options.
 They are afraid when making financial decisions.
 These are also common in men.
 So women should not feel intimidated with money management.
 If there is proper planning, money issues can usually be solved.

 4. Financial Literacy

-Women as well as men do not have a proper understanding of their personal finances and do not like to do it because they feel uncomfortable with the financial concepts.
-However, getting yourself educated on issues like diversifying your investments to spread risk and investing over the long term are some simple and good concepts to start with.
-The more you apply those concepts the easier it becomes.
+Some women and men do not have a proper understanding of their personal finances.
+They hate it because they feel uncomfortable with the financial concepts.
+If they educate themselves on issues like diversifying their investments to spread risk and investing over the long term, are some of the simple and good concepts to start with.
+The more they apply those concepts the easier it becomes.

 - Home: Where will you stay?
 Will you be staying in the same house or will be moving to a new house same location, or in different location?